fabrisio-ponte/DNN_Stock_Model_Forecasting/README.md

 # Stock Modeling with sentiment analysis (FinBERT) and hybrid deep learning (CCN, LSTM, Transformer)

 ## Overview
-This project predicts a single stock's price using a hybrid deep learning model that combines CNN, LSTM, and Transformer architectures.
+This project predicts a single stock's price using a hybrid deep learning model that combines Convolutional Neural Networks , Long Short Term Memory and Transformer architectures.
 It integrates sentiment analysis from financial news to enhance prediction accuracy.

 ## Features
 - Fetches real-time stock market data using `yfinance`